 Add Louisiana to the list of state and local governments around the United States that are forcing homeless people who look to shelters and soup kitchens for meals toward an all processed food, junk diet.

-Last year, the Mayor of New York City, otherwise known as Nanny Bloomberg, banned food donations to homeless shelters, even from charities donating freshly cooked traditional foods that had long-standing and excellent track records.
+The former Mayor of New York City, otherwise known as Nanny Bloomberg, famously banned food donations to homeless shelters, even from charities donating freshly cooked traditional foods that had long-standing and excellent track records.

 Here’s the kicker.
 The staff was also instructed to split open the packages of meat and pour Clorox on them as an “extra precaution so that animals would not eat it from the dumpster and become sick or die.”